sanity-io/sanity-plugin-personalization/README.md

 > This is a **Sanity Studio v3** plugin.

-This plugin allows users to add a/b testing experiemtnts on a field level basis
+This plugin allows users to add a/b testing experiments on a field level basis

+For a/b/n testing / experimentation  we need to group know what we are testing and the different variations on the same experiment.
+For this plugin you need to defined the experiments you are running and the variations thoses experiments have. you can either do this in the plugin config, or you can use and async function to retrevie the experiments and variants from an external service like growthbook, Amplitude, LaunchDarkly...
+You could even store the experiments in your sanity dataset.

 ## Installation